 - Establishing new projects and collaborations to move the research area forward

 Papers will be presented orally in 5-7 minutes with an accompanying 7-10 minutes of discussion.
 At least one author must attend the workshop.
-Registration at RO-MAN 2021 is also required.
+Registration at RO-MAN 2021 is NOT required.

 We are aiming to provide attendees with the opportunity to extend their paper into a long article, to be included in a special issue of a topical journal (to be approved).
 As such, papers must not be under consideration elsewhere.

 Submission Deadline: July 16, 2021

 Final Submission: July 31, 2021